danleavitt0/9dots.io-pages/Oo4Lmp3.md

 For every action, there is an equal and opposite reaction.
 Our rocket’s initial velocity comes from the air pressure that builds up in the pipe when you step on the bottle.
 When the rocket is fitted onto the end of the pipe, it forms an airtight seal.
 When you step on the bottle, air is forced out of the bottle into the pipe, which pushes the rocket off the pipe so the air can escape.
 The “push” that the air gives the rocket determines the initial speed of the rocket.
 The direction of the pipe determines the initial direction of the rocket.

 ## Explore
-Students will attempt to build their own rockets from the paper.
+Students have 30 minutes to build their rockets using the materials provided to them.
+The goal is to make the projectile that will fly the furthest.

 Building the Rockets:

 1. Wrap paper loosely around the PVC pipe (if you wrap the paper too tightly around the pipe, friction will keep the rocket stuck on the pipe during launch)